-- 15.1 Where appropriate, elevations may be recorded by radiation survey using a reflectorless Trimble robotic Station.
+- Where appropriate, elevations may be recorded by radiation survey using a reflectorless EDM (REDM) Leica TCR 705.
 This method of survey allows the accurate capture of data of upper floor levels.
 If more than one elevation is to be recorded, then a traverse will be created around each building or group of buildings.
-Extra stations may be set up in places where there is limited access. - 15.2 The recording of an elevation will not be carried out by survey equipment if: - i) There are too many obstructions; - ii) The surface of the building is too dark or mossy; - iii) There is too much curved architectural detail; - iv) The distance required to set up the survey equipment in front of the elevation is too large (i.e., more than 25m) or too short to capture data from the upper levels of the elevation. - 15.3 Where appropriate, elevations carried out by survey will be supplemented by detail measured by hand.
+Extra stations may be set up in places where there is limited access.
+Values in the traverse will be adjusted by Bowditch adjustment to compensate for any errors in measurement.
+The adjusted values will then be calculated using LisCAD Plus v5.0 (Surveying and Engineering Module).
+Co-ordinates will be located by resection from existing traverse points.
+The survey data will be downloaded to a laptop computer on-site via Leica Office software.
+All measurements taken by survey will consist of three-dimensional co-ordinates relating to the Ordnance Survey National Grid. - 15.2 The recording of an elevation will not be carried out by survey equipment if: - i) There are too many obstructions; - ii) The surface of the building is too dark or mossy; - iii) There is too much curved architectural detail; - iv) The distance required to set up the survey equipment in front of the elevation is too large (i.e., more than 25m) or too short to capture data from the upper levels of the elevation. - 15.3 Where appropriate, elevations carried out by survey will be supplemented by detail measured by hand.